fabiocozzolino/fabiocozzolino.github.io/_posts/2018-01-06-simple-approach-to-navigation-with-Model-View-ViewModel-in-Xamarin-Forms.md

 Cool!

 ## Conclusion
 Let me know what do you think about this approach.
 You like it or you hate it?
-Anyway, you'll find full code on my github page: https://github.com/fabiocozzolino/TitiusLabs.Xamarin
+Anyway, you'll find full code on [my github repository](https://github.com/fabiocozzolino/TitiusLabs.Xamarin).